rakhimov/scram/README.rst

 This project attempts to build a simple command line tool for probabilistic risk analysis. *SCRAM* is currently capable to perform static fault tree analysis, probability calculations with importance analysis, and uncertainty analysis using Monte Carlo simulations.
+This tool can handle non-coherent fault trees, containing NOT logic.

-The initial support for the OpenPSA_ model exchange format is provided.
+*SCRAM* partially supports the OpenPSA_ model exchange format.
+Its input files are based on this format.

-SCRAM generates a Graphviz Dot instruction file for a graphical representation of a fault tree.
+*SCRAM* generates a Graphviz Dot instruction file for a graphical representation of a fault tree.

 An experimental GUI front-end is under development using `Qt`_.